dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 Really fast when cached!

-No so fast after any node is edited
+No so fast after any node is edited, and D8 invalidates cache tags

 --end--